 Grain-Free Avocado Flatbread

 Summer in New York City means ripe and delicious avocados, which I simply adore.
 Most mornings I cut up an avocado, squeeze some lime juice and salt and pepper on it, and that’s my breakfast!
 Getting creative with avocado recipes is one of my favorite pastimes -- Avocado Cucumber GazpachoAvocado Chickpea Dip, Avocado Pesto, even Avocado Chocolate Pudding -- so I figured it was about time that I try making an avocado flatbread by mashing avocados into the dough of a flatbread and cooking it.
-I experimented with several types of flour and decided this comes out best with almond flour, which makes it gluten-free, paleo-friendly and keto-friendly!
+I experimented with several types of flour and decided this comes out best with almond flour, which makes it gluten-free, paleo-friendly, and keto-friendly!
 It’s light and delicate and goes perfectly with curry or tastes great by itself as a little snack!

 • Prep Time: 15 minutes